yinimini/Data-analytics-projects/README.md

 # Menstrual cycle analysis
 Tool: Python

-I wondered: What symptoms am I getting during my cycles?
+I wondered: What symptoms am I getting during my cycles and when am I getting them in the cycles?

 How long are my cycles and are the durations in the 'normal' range?